AdobeDocs/workfront.en/help/quicksilver/workfront-basics/manage-your-account-and-profile/configuring-your-user-profile/configure-my-settings.md

 All users can see custom forms that have been associated with their profiles.

 Your [!DNL Workfront] administrator must configure custom forms for the user object in order for you to be able to attach a custom form to your user profile.
-For more information about creating custom forms, see [Create or edit a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md).
+For more information about creating custom forms, see [Design a form with the form designer](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md).

 ### [!UICONTROL Comment]